Getting started with the Tiny Tapeout 04+ demo board

 Maybe you’d like to enable a project other than the factory test?

-TT04 introduced a brand new, and much faster, way to direct input and output to designs on the chip.
-This multiplexer (MUX), needs to be told just which project you’d like to interact with.
+Since TT04 a multiplexer on the chip decides which projects are powered and enabled to communicate through the I/O. This MUX, needs to be told just which project you’d like to interact with.

-To handle most of the details, we put a microcontroller (an RP2040, like on the Raspberry Pi Pico on the demoboard.
+To handle most of the details, we put a microcontroller (an RP2040, like in the Raspberry Pi Pico) on the demoboard.
 But you still have to somehow tell it which project you’d like to enable.

 There are a few ways to do this, the commander app being the easiest, but there’s also a config.ini file and a whole Python SDK you can use.
 All are described below.